kubernetes/website/content/en/docs/tutorials/stateful-application/cassandra.md

 {{< warning >}}
 Depending on the storage class and reclaim policy, deleting the *PersistentVolumeClaims* may cause the associated volumes to also be deleted.
-Never assume you’ll be able to access data if its volume claims are deleted.
+Never assume you'll be able to access data if its volume claims are deleted.
 {{< /warning >}}

 1. Run the following commands (chained together into a single command) to delete everything in the Cassandra StatefulSet: